saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/approveShipment.md

-## calcShipmentPackageTotalWeight
+## approveShipment

-# Note: We will do this computation in approveShipment service.
-I don't think we have use of this service.
-We will not implement in Moqui.

-**Purpose:**

-The primary goal of this function is to determine the weight of a single package within a shipment.

-Prepare dynamic view entity
+Step 1: For each Package in the Shipment, Compute the shipment package weight and update it on the ShipmentPackage.

+Step 2: createShipmentStatus.
+First create "SHIPMENT_APPROVED" record in ShipmentStatus table

+Step 3: update the StatusId on Shipment table to "SHIPMENT_APPROVED"

+Implementation notes:

+ShipmentPackageContent has list of ShipmentItems and Qty of that ShipmentItem.
+To compute the weight of ShipmentPackage, write a dynamic view that gets me ShipmentPackage weight.

 **View Entity Definition**